pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/4-create-video-detail-fragment.md

 ### Executing the builder task to build the view

-Now we instantiate and execute the DetailRowBuilderTask in the onCreate method of the VideoDetailsFragment:
+Now we instantiate and execute the `DetailRowBuilderTask` in the `onCreate` method of the `VideoDetailsFragment`.

     new DetailRowBuilderTask().execute(selectedVideo);

 ### Create Intent from the browse activity to the details activity

-After you have implemented the DetailsFragment, modify your main media browsing view to move to your details view when a user clicks on a media item.
-In order to enable this behavior, add an <a href="https://developer.android.com/reference/android/support/v17/leanback/widget/OnItemViewClickedListener.html"><code>OnItemViewClickedListener</code></a> object to the LeanbackBrowseFragment that fires an intent to start the item details activity.
+Now that we've completed the `DetailsFragment`, we need to modify the browsing fragment to intent to the details view when a user clicks on a media item.
+In order to enable this behavior, add an <a href="https://developer.android.com/reference/android/support/v17/leanback/widget/OnItemViewClickedListener.html"><code>OnItemViewClickedListener</code></a> object to `LeanbackBrowseFragment` that fires an intent to start `VideoDetailsActivity`.

-The following example shows how to implement a listener to start the details view when a user clicks a media item in the LeanbackBrowseFragment.
+In `init` set the `onItemViewClickedListener`.
+Here we're using a helper function to generate the `onItemViewClickedListener`.

     public class LeanbackBrowseFragment extends BrowseFragment {
     ...